ryansxiong/DataSciencePortfolio/Python/README.md

 [Project 5: New World DS](https://github.com/ryansxiong/DS_New_World_Quests)

-[link to full code](https://github.com/ryansxiong/DS_New_World_Quests/blob/main/New_World_Quests_DS_proj.ipynb)

-Used python packages (pandas, matplotlib, seaborn, numpy) to clean and analyze data from the game "New World."
+[link to full code](https://github.com/ryansxiong/DS_New_World_Quests/blob/main/New_World_Quests_DS_proj.ipynb) Used python packages (pandas, matplotlib, seaborn, numpy) to clean and analyze data from the game "New World"

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------